syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Types.md

 ## Range Column Chart

-To render a range column chart, create an instance of `SFRangeColumnSeries` and add to the Series collection property of SFChart.
+To render a range column chart, create an instance of `SFRangeColumnSeries` and add to the Series collection property of `SFChart`.

 Since the `SFRangeColumnSeries` requires two Y values for a point, your data should contain high and low values.
 High and low value specifies the maximum and minimum range of the point.